JanHerca/urantiapedia/output/wikijs/en/article/Zshonette_Reed/the_ideological_struggle.md

 Paper 111 refers to the danger of yielding to the temptation to deify one’s self, which is what is happening to those who ascribe to this half-truth of godship.
 Here’s the excerpt:

 > The courage required to effect the conquest of nature and to transcend one’s self is a courage that might succumb to the temptations of self-pride.
 The mortal who can transcend self might yield to the temptation to deify his own self-consciousness.
 The mortal dilemma consists in the double fact that man is in bondage to nature while at the same time he possesses a unique liberty—freedom of spiritual choice and action.
 On material levels man finds himself subservient to nature, while on spiritual levels he is triumphant over nature and over all things temporal and finite.
-Such a paradox is inseparable from temptation, potential evil, decisional errors, and when self becomes proud and arrogant, sin may evolve. ([UB 111:6.2](/en/The_Urantia_Book/111#p6_2))
+Such a paradox is inseparable from temptation, potential evil, decisional errors, and when self becomes proud and arrogant, sin may evolve. (<a id="a122_721"></a>[UB 111:6.2](/en/The_Urantia_Book/111#p6_2))

 This quote tells us that transcending our mortal frailties and temporal challenges takes real courage.
 But those who are able to transcend them are faced with a new problem – the temptation to become proud and arrogant which may lead to sin.
 It is not saying that such a person WILL become proud and arrogant.
 It is saying that such a person will inevitably be presented the opportunity to prove who he or she really is.
 Is that person a courageous spiritual son of God?
 Or has that person deluded himself believing he IS God?
 That is the danger of half-truths.